shannah/squirrel-sql-releases/README.md

 # Unofficial SQuirreL SQL Client Nightly Snapshot Releases
-Releases for SQirreL SQL client built with jDeploy, generated nightly off of the [its official GitHub repository](https://github.com/squirrel-sql-client/squirrel-sql-code).
+Releases for SQirreL SQL client built with jDeploy, generated nightly off of its [official GitHub repository](https://github.com/squirrel-sql-client/squirrel-sql-code).

 > [!NOTE]
 > This repository was created by [Steve Hannah](https://sjhannah.com), and is not an official release of the SQuirrel SQL project.
 The official homepage for SQuirreL SQL is [here](https://squirrel-sql.sourceforge.io/).